Get access to exclusive updates, the latest news and the inside scoop 🍨

 Retail Sales by Sales Associates: This report provides sales by sales associates who were credited with line-item sales at checkout.
 This is also useful for tracking employee sales targets.

 Sales reports, like retail sales reports, display information about your customers' orders based on product or sales channel parameters.
 Returns are taken into account in sales reports, making them extremely useful for tracking the value of your sales over time.

 Sales will appear as a positive value for the day they were made on sales reports and returns will appear as a negative value for the day they were processed on returns reports.

-Shopify sellers can see a variety of sales reports, including:
+Sellers can see a variety of Shopify reports, including:

 Sales Over Time: This shows the number of orders and total sales made over a specific period.

 Sales by Product: This shows a breakdown of the total sales of a product, not including shipping.

 Sales by Product Variant: This shows a breakdown of the total sales of a variant, not including shipping.

 Sales by Product Vendor: This shows a breakdown of sales provided by each of your vendors.